KRIMOD/KRIMOD/README.md

 ##### NOW

-- 🏢 I'm currently searching for a remote job
+- 🏢 I'm currently searching for a job

 ##### BIO